-Almost all Facilities Managers, IT Managers and Financial Managers use a similar approach to shortlist asset management software options.
+Almost all Facilities Managers, IT Managers, and Financial Managers use a similar approach to shortlisting Asset Management Software options.

 The typical process starts at a well-known search engine (usually Google, Yahoo or Bing), where a search term such as ‘asset management software’ will be entered.
 Search engine users will usually only click on the first few paid and organic search results.